cryptpad/blog/source/_posts/The-Web-is-Not-Private.md

 ## How do we know you're secure?

-Zero Knowledge web apps are not intended to be secure, they're intended to be ethical.
+Zero Knowledge web apps are not intended to _make you secure_, they're intended to be _provably ethical_.
 This cannot be overstated, for too long we have been forced to choose between "James Bond" security protocols which are too difficult to use, and slick web apps which monetize your data.

 Our promise to you is that our business model is not to spy on you, and it never well be.
-We make it as difficult as we can to break our promise, by backing it up with mathematics.

 We hope that the security community joins us in building user-friendly, Zero Knowledge services.
 Privacy is a social problem as much as it is a mathematical one, and its time we take that seriously.

-## The plan
+## What we're going to do

 We are going to show the world that web apps can be elegant and usable while still respecting privacy in a verifiable way.
 We cannot easily prove that we've never collected any data but we can prove we're not doing it systematically.